Truck FastGet FREE EXPRESS SHIPPING for orders over $199.50

 3. The blender method

-Below is a video we did many years ago (see About Us for more info) that cover’s a very basic traditional preparation method.
+Below is a video we did many years ago (see About Us for more info) that cover’s a very basic traditional preparation method on how to make kava.
 However we recommend that you read on below the video to investigate other preparation options.

 What Is The Difference In The Brewing Methods?